superturboryan/WatchCloud/README.md

 → **[Open an issue](https://github.com/superturboryan/WatchCloud/issues/new)**

 ## FAQ
 **Do I need my iPhone nearby?**
-No. After sign‑in via the iOS companion app, WatchCloud streams directly over Wi‑Fi or cellular.
+**No.** After sign-in via the iOS companion app, WatchCloud streams directly over Wi-Fi or cellular from your Apple Watch.

-**Can I download for offline listening?**
-No. WatchCloud is streaming‑only.

 **Do I need a subscription?**
-No. WatchCloud is a one‑time purchase with no subscriptions or in‑app purchases.
+**No.** WatchCloud is a one-time purchase with no subscriptions or in-app purchases.

 **Which watches are supported?**
-Apple Watch models running **watchOS 10** or newer.
+All Apple Watch models running **watchOS 10** or newer are fully supported.

+**Having trouble starting playback?**
+Please make sure you’re running **WatchCloud 2.1.0 or later**.
+A recent SoundCloud API update required an app update to keep streaming working.
+The app's version is displayed in the Settings page of the watch app.

 ## Links 🔗
 - **[Open an issue](https://github.com/superturboryan/WatchCloud/issues/new)** 🆘